seacode/gmacs/docs/bbrkc/bbrkc.md

 ## Estimated retained catch and discards

+There are four fisheries defined in each of the models: the directed pot fishery, the groundfish trawl bycatch, the NMFS trawl surveys, and the BSFRF surveys.
+Each fishery has a mean fishing mortality with annual deviations.

 The observed and predicted catches by gear type are summarized in (Figure
 \ref{fig:fit_to_catch}).
 Data for discard fisheries were read in with 100%